-Osaka - Osaka, formerly known as Naniwa, is Japan's third largest city and remains the economic powerhouse of the Kansai Region.
+Osaka - Osaka, formerly known as Naniwa, is Japan's third largest city and the economic powerhouse of the Kansai Region.
 The city is famed for its delicious food and is often referred to as the culinary capital.
 The city also boasts vibrant colours that surround each street, rich history and culture.

-Osaka Castle - Osaka Castle is one of Japan's most famous castles, known for sweeping views of the city from its hilltop perch.
-Construction began in 1583 by Toyotomi Hideyoshi, who intended the castle to become the centre of a new, unified Japan under his rule.
+Osaka Castle - This beautiful castle is known for sweeping views of the city from its hilltop perch.
+Construction began in 1583 under Toyotomi Hideyoshi, who intended that the castle to become the centre of a new, unified Japan under his rule.
+He was a daimyo (feudal lord) who rose to power from a peasant background.
+In the early seventeenth century, the castle fell to Tokugawa, the first shogun of the Tokugawa Shogunate.

-Day 12: Travel to Kyoto Meals: B, L, D
+Day 12: Travel to Kyoto

 Drive approximately 90 minutes to Kyoto.
 This enchanting city was the capital of Japan for some thousand years, and remains the epitome of traditional Japan.